0quaaD/Fiscal-Year-2025-Budget-Justification-RAG-Model/README.md

 # RAG API Server

-A **Retrieval-Augmented Generation (RAG) system** for querying the U.S. Department of Energy FY 2025 budget using PDF documents.
+A **Retrieval-Augmented Generation (RAG) system** for querying the U.S. Department of Energy FY 2025 budget as a real world example data by using PDF formatted documents.
 Built with **LangChain**, **Chroma**, and **FastAPI**, it allows asking questions and retrieving numerical or contextual answers from documents.